LZ497/chatbot/README.md

 If everything goes right, go to – ``` http://localhost:5000/ ``` and enjoy chatbot.

 **Audio Version**

-Download Omniverse Laucher to install Audio2Face(2021.3.2) library.
+[Download](https://www.nvidia.com/en-us/omniverse/download/) Omniverse Laucher to install Audio2Face(2021.3.2) library.

-Open the app and a Demo Streaming Audio Scene where everything is already configured.
+Launch the app and open a Demo Streaming Audio Scene where everything is already configured.

-Keep the Audio2Face demo processing and open audiobot.ipynb file through Omniverse Laucher settings.
+Keep the Audio2Face demo processing and open [audiobot.ipynb](audio2face/audiobot.ipynb) file through Omniverse Laucher settings.

 Execute codes and the Audiobot is ready to talk with you.